Daybreak:Volume 1 Chapter 8

 "I was searching for my cup... but I couldn't find it and was getting thirsty, so I just used yours..."

-Pascal nodded as he traced her gaze:
+Pascal nodded as he followed her gaze:

 "It was on the floor also, just beyond your reach.
 I thought you might have been poisoned, but I scanned both the cup and your system with Detection and nothing suspicious came up.
 Neutralize spells had no effect on you, nor would Rejuvenate wake you up.
 You did not have any wounds or noticeable bruises that would indicate being attacked by an intruder either.
 Do you remember anyone or anything suspicious coming into the room, or feel any lingering pains at the moment?"